okfn/ckanext-wordpresser/README.txt

 Any page that would normally result in a 404 from CKAN will then be checked for existence in Wordpress before returning to the user.

+This only works against CKAN 1.3.1 or newer.

 Installation
 ============